Framework for fluctuating times and counting observables in stochastic excursions: Proof of results in the main text

 \subsection{General formula for the joint probability [Eq.~\eqref{Pqt}]}

-For simplicity we assume a single counting observable, the generalization for any number is straightforward.
-Start from the stochastic trajectory of an excursion in Eq.~\eqref{Pexc}.
-The distribution of $\hat{Q}$ and $\hat{\mathcal{T}}$ is
+For simplicity we assume a single counting observable, the generalization for any number is straightforward. {Assuming that the excursion starts in some state $x_A \in A$ and ends in another $y_A \in A$}, start from the stochastic trajectory of an excursion in Eq.~\eqref{Pexc}.
+The distribution of $\hat{Q}$ and $\hat{T}$ is

-We now introduce Fourier representations for the two Dirac delta functions which turns this into
+we now introduce Fourier representations for the two Dirac delta functions which turns this into

 Carrying out the integrals over $\tau_j$ yields

 In terms of the tilted matrices in Eq.~\eqref{tilted_transition_matrix} we can write this more compactly as

 Carrying out the sum over $N$ we further get